itu-itis21-ugurluy21/SoftwareTesting-Project/Gemini_1_5_Flash_8B/result.md

 ## Test Results Summary

-Here is a summary of the test results based on the provided log, formatted as a Markdown table:

 | Function Tested              | Total Tests | Passed | Failed/Errored | Failed/Errored Test Cases                                                                                                                                                           |
 | :--------------------------- | :---------- | :----- | :------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |